Stackclash/5e-vault/5. Mechanics/Items/Staff Of Thunder And Lightning.md

 ## Thunderclap

 You can use an action to cause the staff to issue a deafening thunderclap, audible out to 600 feet.
 Each creature within 60 feet of you (not including you) must make a DC 17 Constitution saving throw.
-On a failed save, a creature takes `dice: 2d6` (`2d6`) thunder damage and becomes [[5.
-Mechanics/Rules/Conditions.md#deafened|deafened]] for 1 minute.
-On a successful save, a creature takes half damage and isn't [[5.
-Mechanics/Rules/Conditions.md#deafened|deafened]].
+On a failed save, a creature takes `dice: 2d6` (`2d6`) thunder damage and becomes [[\5.
+Mechanics\Rules\Conditions.md#deafened|deafened]] for 1 minute.
+On a successful save, a creature takes half damage and isn't [[\5.
+Mechanics\Rules\Conditions.md#deafened|deafened]].

 ## Thunder and Lightning

 You can use an action to use the Lightning Strike and Thunderclap properties at the same time.
 Doing so doesn't expend the daily use of those properties, only the use of this one.

 *Source: Dungeon Master's Guide p.
-204*
+204. Available in the SRD.*